diiode/Walker/Docs/presentation.md

 ---

-# Final

-- Try it out, link: https://github.com/diiode/Walker
-- Can this framework be used within the organization?

----

 # Notes

 - Seperating TypeORM from Entities by using Schemas looks like the perfect way to DDD, but your models end up as anemic models.
 You can't add functions to it.